s-mizuki-nlp/s-mizuki-nlp.github.io/index.md

 * For a full list of publications including research papers written as part of office duties, refer to my [Google Scholar](https://scholar.google.co.jp/citations?user=ryX_tAEAAAAJ&hl=ja)

 # Honors and Awards
 * Mar.
+2024: Best Paper Award (co-authored two papers), the 30th Annual Meeting of The Association for Natural Language Processing (NLP2024)
+* Mar.
 2023: Best Paper Award, the 29th Annual Meeting of The Association for Natural Language Processing (NLP2023)
 * Mar.
 2021: Best Paper Award, the 27th Annual Meeting of The Association for Natural Language Processing (NLP2021)
 * Jan.
 2018: Best Paper Award, IEICE Technical Committee on Natural Language Understanding and Models of Communication (NLC)